Michigan’s Medical Marijuana Lawyers

 The essence of the MMMA is that a “qualifying patient” may obtain a certification from a physician and a “registry identification card” from the State Department of Community Health, which will authorize the patient to avoid prosecution and other penalties for cultivating up to twelve (12) marihuana plants and a combined total of 2.5 ounces of raw medical marijuana and “usable marihuana equivalents.”
 One ounce of dried cannabis is equal to 16 ounces of marijuana-infused products if in a solid form, 7 grams of marijuana-infused products if in a gaseous form, or 36 fluid ounces of marijuana-infused products if in a liquid form.
 A qualified, experienced medical marijuana lawyer can help you understand the intricacies of the MMMA.

 A “registered primary caregiver” can get authorization to cultivate and distribute marihuana to patients lawfully.
-They may lawfully possess up to twelve (12) marihuana plants per patient with whom the caregiver is formally associated.
+They may legally possess up to twelve (12) marihuana plants per patient with whom the caregiver is formally associated.
 This authorization comes in the form of a registry identification card, which protects caregivers from arrest, prosecution, or penalty when acting according to the MMMA.
-Under the MMMA, a registered caregiver may cultivate marihuana for, and sell to, not more than five patients (i.e., not more than 60 plants).
+Under the MMMA, a registered caregiver may cultivate marihuana for and sell to not more than five patients (i.e., not more than 60 plants).
 A caregiver who is also a patient may cultivate up to twelve (12) additional plants for personal consumption.

-Defenses Available under the Medical Marijuna Laws
+Defenses Available under the Medical Marijuana Laws

 Defenses Available under the MMFLA

 Additionally, if you are granted a specific state operating license under the MMFLA, and you are operating within the scope of that license, you are not subject to, among other things, state or local criminal prosecution for a marijuana-related offense.
-This same protection also applies to property owners/landlords leasing property upon which a marihuana facility.
+This same protection also applies to property owners/landlords leasing property upon which a marihuana facility is located.
 However, this protection is only granted if the property owner/landlord does not have knowledge that the licensee violated or is violating the MMFLA.
-If you are a property owner looking to lease or are currently leasing space to a facility operating under the MMFLA, it is important to consult with the experienced medical marihuana attorneys at LEWIS & DICKSTEIN, P.L.L.C. to ensure that you are afforded protection against prosecution for any potentially illegal actions taken by your tenant.
+If you are a property owner looking to lease or are currently leasing space to a facility operating under the MMFLA, it is important to consult with the experienced medical marihuana lawyers at LEWIS & DICKSTEIN, P.L.L.C. to ensure that you are afforded protection against prosecution for any potentially illegal actions taken by your tenant.

 Operating Under the Influence of Medical Marijuana

 The protections of the Michigan Medical Marihuana Act extend to a registered qualifying patient who internally possesses marihuana while operating a vehicle unless the patient is under the influence of marihuana.
 Officers must be able to articulate facts that support a finding of probable cause that a registered qualifying patient is under the influence of marihuana to arrest a registered qualifying patient for Operating Under the Influence of Marijuana.
-It is our job to know the laws and how they will work for you.
+Our job is to know the laws and how they will work for you.
 We craft a strong defense for you, and that is our primary focus.
 We will provide strong guidance and strategy.
-We will stand up for you and defend your rights.
-Throughout Michigan, we are recognized as one of the toughest firms that will battle the legal system for you.
+Our medical marijuana defense lawyers will stand up for you and defend your rights.
+Throughout Michigan, judges and prosecutors recognize LEWIS & DICKSTEIN, P.L.L.C. as one of the most formidable firms battling the legal system.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.